teaql/teaql-quick-start/quick-start/.ipynb_checkpoints/function-patten-checkpoint.md

 1. open your postman and create a workspace first, and click **New** to create a collection. then Add a new request in this collection.

-2. write a function for registering a family in IntelliJ IDEA.
+2. write a function for creating a family in IntelliJ IDEA.

    The format is like this.
    ![](images/P-2.png)